 The project was authorized in the Water Resources Development Act of 2000.
 Total implementation cost is currently estimated to be $195 million, cost shared 65% federal, 35% non-federal.
 This project has the full support of King County, the cities in the basin, Muckleshoot and Suquamish Indian Tribes, the Washington State Department of Fish and Wildlife, the U.S. Fish and Wildlife Service, Trout Unlimited, as well as numerous other local resource agencies.

-The Corps of Engineers and local sponsors have constructed five of the 45 projects and are actively working on three others:
+The Corps of Engineers and local sponsors have constructed seven of the 45 projects and are actively working on another:

 1. Meridian Valley Creek (Kent, Wash.) - completed in the summer of 2005

 2. Lake Meridian Outlet Phase 1 (Kent, Wash.) - completed in the summer of 2007

 3. North Wind's Weir (Tukwilla, Wash.) - completed in December 2009

 4. Lake Meridian Outlet Phases 2 & 3 (Kent, Wash.) - completed in November 2011